-Why You Need to Stop Fighting Your Body And Listen
+Why You Need to Stop Fighting Your Body & Start Listening to It

 Too many of us, including yours truly, treat our bodies as if they are things that oppose us.

 ‘Smash the fat!’
 ‘Destroy yourself in the gym!’
 ‘Why does my body react this way to *fill in the blank* food?’

 It gets even worse as you get older and injuries, intolerances and illnesses take their toll.

 It’s all too easy to slip into the mode that “my body is fighting me, it doesn’t do what I want”.

 Going hard in the gym, being what I call “impatiently patient”, is a laudable quality whose very essence has contributed to the evolution of humanity – but a better way of thinking is to see you and your body as a team.

 Just like in any team, you’re going to have fall-outs and divergences of opinion, but you are both categorically on the same side and in the closest relationship of your life.

 Self-destructive habits from the very obvious abuse of binge eating and drug-taking, through to the more insidious lifestyle choices that seem to be prevalent in modern Western society, are all examples of you working against your body.
 But these are the obvious examples.